Wildlife-friendly garden mentoring & consultancy in Angus

 Cost-Effective Professional Garden Advice

-Hiring a qualified horticultural consultant—even for a short consultation—can save you time, money, and costly mistakes.
+Hiring a qualified horticultural mentor & consultant—even for a short consultation—can save you time, money, and costly mistakes.
 I provide clear advice, practical suggestions, and a written follow-up report addressing your questions and next steps.

 This is often a far more affordable and flexible option than employing a garden designer or landscape architect.